janmarkuslanger/attention.js/README.md

 > This library will be released soon as 1.0 with a whole new codebase!
 Stay tuned!

-A vanilla js library for creating alerts, prompts and confirms.
+A vanilla js library for creating alerts, prompts, and confirms.

 <p>
     <img src="https://img.shields.io/github/size/janmarkuslanger/attention.js/dist/attention.js.svg">